progklb/spatial-image-processor/README.md

-# unity-image-rgb-to-xyz
+# Image RGB to XYZ

-This is an experimental project to map each pixel's RGB value to an object's XYZ coordinates.
+This is an experimental project written in Unity to map each pixel's RGB value to an object's XYZ coordinates.

 ### Information